 “Irish” Stone (70lbs for men and 35lbs for women) — this is competition event.

-For those who have not thrown a stupid stone, here is advice from a record holder (local throwers who used this advice increased their distance):
+For those who have not thrown a stupid stone, here is GREAT advice from a record holder (Those who have used this advice at IIF have increased their distance):

 The best way to toss big rox is to hold (right handers) it on right shoulder w/ right hand just under the back end and left hand just under the front.
 Turn/twist shoulders as far back to right as possible.
 Using a 10 foot or so run up, you want to land/hop in a Braemar type stance – LEFT arm and leg LIFT UP- Right arm and leg PUSH OUT.